 One product that merits trying is called Rascal Spots and further information can be found on their website: http://www.rascalspots.com/about-rascalspots/ It was developed in North Dakota and is manufactured in Minnesota, so chances are it’s good.

 The product reportedly neutralizes the adverse effects of urine and allows water to better penetrate the soil to flush away components.
-It would be very interesting to know if dog owners have used it with success.
+I’ve received a number of positive reviews from local dog owners who have used the product.